HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

   </tbody>
 </table>

-Authorization servers receiving token requests containing Authentication Tokens as above **SHALL** validate and respond to the request as per Sections 6 and 7 of UDAP JWT-Based Client Authentication.
+An Authorization Server receiving token requests containing Authentication Tokens as above **SHALL** validate and respond to the request as per Sections 6 and 7 of UDAP JWT-Based Client Authentication.

 For all successful token requests, the Authorization Server **SHALL** issue access tokens with a lifetime no longer than 60 minutes.